diffyne/diffyne/docs/features/forms.md

 ## Model Binding in Forms

-By default, `diffyne:model` updates local state and syncs with server on change events.
+By default, `diff:model` updates local state and syncs with server on change events.
 For forms, this is typically what you want:

 ```blade
 <form diff:submit="createUser">